-Whether you’re a parent or a grandparent, you probably have one arm (and one side) that you like to tote around that tot.
+Whether you’re a parent or a grandparent, you probably have one arm (and one side) that you use to tote around that tot.
 Problem is, favoring one position increases stress on your spine.
 He may be cute, but he’s giving you back pain.
 If possible, use a baby carrier when you can.
 It not only protects your back, but you get your hands free, too.
-Here are some exercises that can reduce back pain.
+(Here are some exercises that can reduce back pain.)

 Picking up a baby

-They’re trouble, aren’t they (and kind of bizarre, too)?
+They’re trouble, aren’t they?
 Constantly bending over to pick up and put her down is another source of baby-related spine stress.
 The better way, says Silver: When bending to lift up a baby, make sure you bend from the knees and hips, not your back, and keep your abdominal muscles tight.
 Try to get as close as you can to your baby before lifting her up, which will be easier on your body, he adds.

 Going to the bathroom

 When you squat down, you may have a tendency to excessively turn in at your knee, tripping patellofemoral problems (the cartilage under your knee cap), notes DeMatteis.
 Make sure your knees stay in line whenever you’re lowering down—yep, even if it’s onto the toilet.

 Squats are a great exercise to tone your glutes, but another common squatting mistake is allowing your knees to come past your toes at the bottom of the move, says DeMatteis.
 This can overload the knee joint, leading to pain.
 (Learn how to correctly do a squat and you’ll be on your way.)